Google‘s Unique Approach to Cartographic Redesigns

 Fewer labels.
 Less contrast.
 Harder to read.
 To many of Bing’s users, the cartography had regressed.

 Now that’s not to say that the new map wasn’t beautiful.
 But it was a beauty rooted in subtlety — and hence, the problem: If a map is a way of communicating, should that communication be subtle?
-Or should it be obvious and clear?
+Or obvious and clear?

 In the end, Bing may have had the most striking map — but it didn’t have the clearest…

-…and those who were already using Google Maps had little reason to switch away.
+…and those already using Google Maps had little reason to switch away.

 But the frustration over Bing’s new cartography would pale in comparison to the outrage that Microsoft’s old arch-rival would face two summers later…